ggthedev/resflash/README.md

 - Branch-agnostic: Build images using -current snapshots on -stable.
 - Arch-agnostic: Build i386 images on amd64, or vice-versa. *Note: Cross-arch builds do not support package installation at build time.*
 - System upgrades update the [MBR](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man8/fdisk.8), [biosboot(8)](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man8/amd64/biosboot.8), and [boot(8)](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man8/amd64/boot.8).
-- Modified files in /etc or /var can be saved manually or automatically on shutdown - either en masse or by pattern (i.e. `.`, `/etc/ssh`, `/var/db/dhcpd.leases`)
+- Modified files in /etc or /var can be saved manually or automatically on shutdown - either en masse or by directory or file (i.e. `.`, `/etc/ssh`, `/var/db/dhcpd.leases`)
 - Builds with ksh or Bash (but why?).

 ## How does it work?